Lukas-Netz/se-rwth.github.io/_pages/topics/Evolution.md

 We also applied compatibility checking of evolved models on Simulink, e.g., in [[RSW+15]](https://www.se-rwth.de/publications/Behavioral-Compatibility-of-Simulink-Models-for-Product-Line-Maintenance-and-Evolution.pdf).

-## Delta transformations to describe software variability
+## Delta Transformations to Describe Software variability
 Software product line engineering is most effective, if planned already on the modeling level.
 For this purpose, we developed the delta approach for modeling.
 Each delta describes a coherent set of changes on a model.
 A set of deltas